Alternative education

 Vancouver Home Connection at Heights Campus

-Vancouver Home Connection consists of several alternative learning options, including a K-6 elementary school parent partnership that is a combination of direct instruction from certificated teachers and homeschooling.
+Vancouver Home Connection consists of several alternative learning options, including a K-8 school parent partnership that is a combination of direct instruction from certificated teachers and homeschooling.
 Another option is homeschool support, which provides a consulting teacher who supports the homeschooling parent.
 Both of these options require a high level of parent involvement and engagement.

 Intent to Homeschool